cite-architecture/CITE-App/downloads/README.md

 # CITEApp Download

-This is a compiled, optimized version of the CITEApp, with the `.css` and `.js` included in the `.html` file.
+This directory includes compiled, optimized versions of the CITEApp, including all necessary CSS and  javascript in a single `.html` file.

 ## Running